elastic/elasticsearch-specification/README.md

 # elastic client generator

-This repository contains the Elasticsearch request/response definitions in TypeScript, you can find them inside [`/specification/specs`](./specification/specs).
+This repository contains the Elasticsearch request/response definitions in TypeScript, you can find them inside [`/specification`](./specification).
-The [`specification`](specification) folder contains a TypeScript program that compiles the entire definition in a JSON representation that can be used for generating language clients.
+The [`/compiler`](./compiler) folder contains a TypeScript program that compiles the entire definition in a JSON representation that can be used for generating language clients.

-This JSON representation is formally defined by [a set of TypeScript definitions (a meta-model)](specification/src/metamodel.ts) that also explains the various properties and their values.
+This JSON representation is formally defined by [a set of TypeScript definitions (a meta-model)](./compiler/model/metamodel.ts) that also explains the various properties and their values.

 ## Prepare the environment